ML-Memory-Profiling-Group/blog/src/content/posts/intro-to-llm-profiling.md

 Another noteworthy point is the developer of the CCCL llm.cpp implementation applied several optimizations to improve cache efficiency — for instance, using cache streaming to allow one-time data to bypass the cache, and employing reverse iteration to increase cache hits at the tail of arrays.
 In contrast, the Eigen version lacks such low-level optimizations, at least from the user side.
 As a result, the CCCL version achieves higher cache hit rates and fewer dram accesses, which directly contributes to its shorter execution time.

 ![][forward-wallclock-time]![][forward-wallclock-time-ratio]
 On the other side, the gap of the wall clock time enlarges, suggesting that there are more factors outside GPU that further drops down the overall performance.
 We suggest that the additional dropdown is probably dorminated by launch overhead.
 To explain the difference, we conducted an experiment using a simple CUDA program.
-In this program, we launched 440 kernels with minimum FLOPS.
-The average wall clock time we got is around xxx microseconds per kernel, which should mostly be launch overhead. **Helloworld data needs update.
-Right now our data is showing avg wall clock time/kernel is 3~15 microseconds. mlp of Eigen is an outlier with 90 microseconds.** In comparison, we calculated the average gaps between kernels to estimate the launch overheads of the two llm.cpp using this formula:
+In this program, we launched 440 kernels with minimum FLOPS and MFLOPS and the average wall clock time we got is 12.4 microseconds per kernel, which should mostly be launch overhead.
+In comparison, we calculated the average gaps between kernels to estimate the launch overheads of the two llm.cpp using this formula:
 ```math
 AvgLaunchOverhead = (RangeWallClockTime - GPUExecutionTime) / KernelNum
 ```
 The result is presented here:

+** Average Gap Between Wall Clock Time And GPU Time **
 | Layer         | Eigen Avg Gap (µs) | CCCL Avg Gap (µs) |
 |----------------|--------------------------------|--------------------------------|
 | ln1            | 5.136                          | 14.544                         |